krzysztof-jusiak/msm/README.md

-**Boost Meta State Machine with Dependency Injection** allows to injection actions/guards into the state machine using dependency injection framework
+**Boost Meta State Machine with Dependency Injection** allows to injection actions/guards into the state machine using dependency injection framework.

 **Hello World**
 ```cpp